 Frequently Asked Questions

-Food ‘n Stuff is located on the bottom level of Mather Hall, next to the main staircase.
+Food N Stuff is located on the bottom level of Mather Hall, near the Cave.
 It is clearly labeled with signs on the door.

 It is open to all students, you just need your Trinity ID to open the door.

-You can find non-perishable food and hygiene products.
-Our inventory is completed dependent on donations, but items we typically have include:
+You can find mostly non-perishable food and hygiene products.
+Items we typically have include:

 • Food